 The Home Office uses the sponsor licence application process to ensure your organisation is genuine in its need to hire from overseas, and that it has the systems and processes in place to comply with specific sponsor duties.

-Sponsor licence guidance stage 1: eligibility requirements
+Sponsor licence eligibility guidance

 As an initial phase in your licence application, you will have to satisfy certain informational requirements.
 These are necessary to verify that you meet the eligibility criteria for: